HimanshuKumar17052001/drhp-note-generation/API_README.md

 **Response:** PDF file download

 #### `GET /report/{company_id}?format={format}`
-Get final report for a company by ID in the requested format.
+Get final report for a company in the requested format.
+Supports PDF, HTML, and markdown formats.

 **Path Parameters:**
 - `company_id` (string): The ObjectId of the company as a 24-character hex string